ietf-wg-acme/acme/draft-ietf-acme-acme.md

 new-account requests include an "externalAccountBinding" field associating the new account with an external account.

-Clients access the directory by sending a POST-as-GET request to the directory URL.
+Clients access the directory by sending a GET request to the directory URL.

 ~~~~~~~~~~
 HTTP/1.1 200 OK